Weapon dance: Asia

 sixty.
 The ritualistic function of the dance is to show physical maturity by demonstrating military skills, particularly the use of weapons.

 In China, dances with weapon have been recorded for a long time.
-The founder of the Han Dynasty Liu Bang was said to be fond of the war dance of the Ba people.
+The founder of the Han dynasty Liu Bang was said to be fond of the war dance of the Ba people.
 Large-scale performances of the dance involved the brandishing of various weapons to the accompaniment of drums and songs in the Ba language.
-It remained popular through the Tang Dynasty and spread as far as Central Asia.
+It remained popular through the Tang dynasty and spread as far as Central Asia.
 The development of art dance, in general, in China reached its peak during the Tang dynasty and then was largely integrated into Chinese Opera practice.
 Tribal weapon dancing may also be present among the original aboriginal tribes on Taiwan (The Republic of China).

 The Shaolin martial arts employ weapons in ways that are sometimes enjoyed for aesthetic reasons, however, similar to a dance.
 Shaolin spear, Yezhan spear, Lanmen spear, and sword and stick exercises may be included.
-T'ai chi ch'uan also incorporates sword practise in a similar way.
+Tai chi also incorporates sword practise in a similar way.

 The Dayak people of Borneo are renowned for their solo sword dances, which show the skill of a young man using a sharp mandau.
-Also on the island of Borneo one finds the Lotud, an indigenous ethnic group residing in Sabah.
+Also, on the island of Borneo one finds the Lotud, an indigenous ethnic group residing in Sabah.
 The Lotud are well known for their very colourful costumes and their dances, one of which is the Bakanjar, a war-like dance with a man holding a sword and a shield, originally performed to portray the sword fight and heroic exploits of the headhunting days.

 In the Indian subcontinent, the sword dance Choliya or Saraon of the Kumaon region of the hills of the Indian state of Uttarakhand started partly due to their long martial tradition and also to give protection to marriage processions.
 It was also held auspicious and, according to Hindu tradition, warded off evil spirits.
 It has a very beautiful and graceful form and has techniques which give it the status of a martial art.

 Among the traditional weapon dances of India is the Shad Sukmynsiem, performed in the north-eastern state of Meghalaya.
 Both Christians and Hindus may take part as long as they belong to Khasi community.
 Young lads clad in colourful silk dhotis dance around with a sword or spear in one hand and a plume in the other.
 The move in a protective circle around an inner circle of young maidens.
 A popular dance in Mizoram in the north-east corner of India is Sawlakin, a word that "means spirit of the slain."
 Traditionally, the dance was led by the warrior who had hunted a big game or killed a man.
 He would wear his best clothes and a plume of red feather.
 He would wield a gun or dao and a shield.
 He would be followed by other dancers in a row, who would also carry weapons, or cymbals or gongs.